-Master’s of Science (MS) Degree in Learning Technologies
+Master’s of Science Degree in Educational Technology (Online)

 Drexel University School of Education

-What Can You Do with a Degree in Learning Technologies?
+What Can You Do with a Master's Degree in Educational Technology?

 Graduates with a master’s in educational technology will be able to:

 - Apply instructional design principles to create high-quality learning formats that align with ISTE standards

 - Take roles as future-focused, collaborative leaders to build connected learning communities

 - Develop digital performance support tools and formats for just-in-time learning and support throughout the workflow

 - Evaluate and assess emerging technologies as part of the in-classroom learning technologies movement (e.g., assistive technologies, mobile devices, simulations and online assessment tools) as they may be applied to learning